* Investors detect dovishness in Fed inflation language

 Many analysts and traders expect the Fed to announce its balance sheet reduction plans when its policymakers meet in September.

-Results from Facebook and Verizon helped boost U.S. stocks earlier in the session.
+Results from Facebook and Verizon helped boost U.S. stocks.
 With equity markets at record levels, investors have been counting on robust company earnings to justify relatively expensive stock valuations.
+Shares of Facebook were up 4.6 percent in U.S. midday trading, while Verizon was up 6.7 percent.

-The biggest one-day drop in AstraZeneca shares, following a drug study failure, dominated trading in Europe though a handful of results helped broader indexes nudge higher.
-The pan-European STOXX 600 ended down 0.11 percent.
+The biggest one-day drop in AstraZeneca shares following a drug study failure dominated trading in Europe though a handful of results helped broader indexes nudge higher.
+The pan-European STOXX 600 was down 0.11 percent.

-The U.S. dollar rose against the euro after solid U.S. economic data.
+The U.S. dollar rallied against the euro and yen after solid U.S. economic data, bouncing back from lows hit after the Fed statement.

 Data showed that new orders for key U.S.-made capital goods unexpectedly fell in June, but a fifth straight monthly increase in shipments suggested that business spending on equipment supported economic growth in the second quarter.